heyaxenth-dev/kasUbAyTech/README.md

 ### Student Features
 - Student registration
 - Dynamic assessment with timer
+- **Adaptive Assessment** - Questions adapt based on answers for better accuracy
 - Real-time compatibility score calculation
 - Course recommendation (IT, CS, or IS)